sanjeevbhusal/solidity-practise-hardhat/notes.md

 ### Chain Id (Network Id)

-- Each blockchain has a unique chain Id.
+- Each EVM based blockchain has a unique chain Id.

 ### Creating a transaction yourself